HarryJacks/webpack-reactjs/README.md

 # webpack-reactjs
 The basic setup of Webpack build tools with a React JS application.
+This includes the ability to use Redux and Jest Unit tests.

 It includes: React JS, Redux, SASS, Webpack, ESlint, SassLint, Jest and Enzyme.